mhwlng/dashboard-elite/README.md

 The external URL should be http://MyIpAddress:ExternalPort

+The external browser should be running full screen / kiosk mode.
+Using Edge on Android, you can select the option 'add to phone'.
+That will add an icon to the Android home screen, which wil start the browser full screen.
+Using Chrome on Android, the option is called 'add to home screen'.

+It doesn't work on IOS, at the moment.

 The application window settings can be found in appsettings.json.
 There is also a Minimized value, that will automatically minimize the application at startup, after the initialization has finished.